 Step 4: Stir Fry Keto Pad Thai Base

-Heat a wok or large pan over medium-high heat.
+Heat a wok or large pan over medium heat or medium-high heat.
 Add a drizzle of oil (I used sesame oil), then stir fry the minced garlic and ginger for 30 seconds, or until fragrant.
 Stir continuously so that the garlic doesn't burn.

 After 30 seconds, add 1 tablespoon of Sambal Oelek and the sliced scallion whites.
-Continue stir frying for 2-3 minutes until the scallions have softened.
+Continue stir frying in the skillet over medium heat for 2-3 minutes until the scallions have softened.

 This base is packed with flavor and allows us to get away with a lighter (and lower carb) sauce while still keeping the dish flavorful!